 One of my most rewarding and exciting jobs was editor of The Cousteau Society's award-winning membership magazine, Calypso Log.
 Until recently, I was editor in chief of Breastlink.org, a website for breast cancer patients and their families.
 This was also extremely satisfying work because we were providing information about new research and therapies that can help people to make more informed decisions about breast cancer treatment.

-I live in Virginia with my husband, composer Ed Bland.
-We have two grown children who are also in the arts: writer Robert Bland and dancer/choreographer Stefanie Batten Bland.
+My family are all in the arts: my husband, composer Ed Bland; children -- writer Robert Bland and dancer/choreographer Stefanie Batten Bland.